A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data: Monte Carlo experiments

 \section{Monte Carlo experiments}

-To illustrate the applicability of the FMB, we consider a numerical exercise on constructing CR for the parameters of an Autoregressive Conditional Duration (ACD) model (\cite{engle_autoregressive_1998}), which is a model typically applied for the analysis of high-frequency data in finance; see e.g.\ \cite{hautsch_econometrics_2012} for a recent book-length presentation.
+To illustrate the applicability of FMB, we consider a simulation exercise on constructing CR for the parameters of an Autoregressive Conditional Duration (ACD) model (\cite{engle_autoregressive_1998}).
+It is a model typically applied for the analysis of high-frequency data in finance, and more generally to model positive variables (e.g. volatility or volume) via a multiplicative error model; see e.g.\ \cite{hautsch_econometrics_2012} for a recent book-length presentation.